 Time Zone: Atlantic Standard Time, one hour ahead of Eastern Standard Time and the same as Eastern

-Currency: The US dollar is the official currency as of Jan 1, 2011.
+Currency: The US dollar is the official currency.
 Banking hours are generally Mon - Fri

 8.00am - 3.30pm.